Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 Having the element below is also great, I definitely suggest adding something similar to your page.

 This is pretty unique, but it’s not a luxury everyone has.
-Driftbot, one of their products, is actively used on their site and it’s great for showing the product live in action.
+Driftbot, one of their products, is actively used on their site and it’s a great way of showing the product live in action.
 If you’ve got a service that can be shown in practice, find a creative way to show people like this does.

 In addition there are screenshots of the bot being used.
-Just like ConvertKit, this is showing me the actual user interface so that I don’t need to download and set anything up just to see what it looks like.
+Just like ConvertKit, this is showing me the actual user interface.
+I don’t need to download and set anything up just to see what it looks like, the landing page design shows me.
 Let’s face it: we’re visual creatures and if software doesn’t look good, regardless of how impressive the features are, we’ll barely consider using it.

 By showing people the product before they sign up for anything, you’re giving them less to do and this reduces the risk of them bouncing.